Michael Zinner Health services research Fellowship

 Submit an abstract to a national meeting based on collaborative with your mentor

-Prepare and submit at least one manuscript with your mentor for peer review
+Prepare and submit at least one manuscript with your mentor for peer review and/or development of specific aims for future grant submission

 WHO MAY APPLY